BurcinSayin/ButterflyValley/Quests/Mission5/Briefing.md

 * **Information Control:** The Vanguard excels at information suppression.
 Expect local knowledge to be limited or heavily curated.

 **6. Extraction:**
-Standard temporal marker protocols apply.
-Emergency extraction beacons are to be used only in dire circumstances.
+Standard temporal return protocols apply.

 **Final Directive:** The nature of Vanguard's interest in such a dangerous and remote Kyonin location warrants thorough investigation.
-Determine the truth behind these supply inconsistencies and uncover the secrets of "Nightingale's Thorn."
+Determine the truth behind these supply inconsistencies and uncover the secrets of possible Vanguard research facility.
 The integrity of the timeline may depend on it.

 **End of Briefing.**